General Information Notices and Access

 Withdrawal from a Single Course

-A student who wishes to drop a single course may do so by obtaining a “Drop/Add Form” from the Records Office or Campus Administrative Office and by processing the form.
-Prior to the deadline date specified in the college calendar, the student will receive a grade of “W” for any course dropped.
-Withdrawal after the date specified in the calendar is permitted only under extenuating circumstances and requires the approval of the appropriate instructional dean.
-A grade of “W” is assigned if the student is doing satisfactory work and approval is given.
-Otherwise, a grade of “F” is assigned.
+A student who wishes to withdraw from a single course may do so online.
+Prior to the deadline specified in the college calendar, the students will receive a grade of "W" for any course dropped.
+Withdrawal after the date specified in the calendar is permitted only under extenuating circumstances.
+A Catastrophic Withdrawal may be granted in circumstances that are outside of the student's control in which a serious catastrophic personal life situation prevents the student from attending classes or completing required classwork.
+If approved, a Catastrophic Withdrawal will be noted on the transcript with a symbol of "W".
 Courses in which a final grade has been earned may not be dropped.
-A student may also drop a single course via the internet.

 Withdrawal from the College